 “The recognition from the national association is really special,” Executive Director Joel White said.
 “This goes to show how hard our team has worked all year on behalf of our members.”

 SHBA beat out almost 100 other submissions from associations across the country.
-Best Public Relations Program Conducted was won for SHBA’s ‘Co-branded media campaign,’ an advertising campaign, with TV and digital media placement, that featured members in order to highlight their work to the community - and the Association’s significance to the industry.
+Best Public Relations Program Conducted was awarded for SHBA’s ‘Co-branded media campaign,’ an advertising campaign produced by QUINN Agency.
+This campaign featured members in order to highlight their work building homes and the Association’s impact in the community.

-Best Education Program was for ‘Building for the Future: An Energy Code Response,’ a multi-pronged effort to help members push back on and adapt to Washington State Energy Codes that added $20,000+ to new construction overnight.
+Best Education Program was for ‘Building for the Future: An Energy Code Response,’ a multi-pronged effort to help members push back on and adapt to Washington State Energy Codes.
+The prescribed implementation costs would have added $20,000+ to new construction overnight.
 Through working with government entities, helping members understand the codes, fighting for workable solutions, and spreading public awareness, SHBA advocacy and education efforts led the way on this important issue.

 Best Local Government Affairs Effort was for the ‘Virtual Candidate Training,’ which was a first across the country to train candidates how to run for office.
 This three-part, virtual non-partisan candidate training school partnered with National Association of Home Builders staff, Spokane Area Realtors, and local political consultants.

 Best Service to Members was for ‘House 2 Home,’ a regular video podcast series featuring Spokane Home Builders Association members to promote their business and the association while providing a helpful educational resource to our community.
 The show is hosted by Government Affairs Director Isaiah Paine and local legend Clyde Haase.

 “We really tried to do new things and take advantage of being virtual,” Paine said.
 “With House 2 Home and the Candidate Training Series, we were able to offer more value to our members and accomplish things in a unique way.”